aurielfournier/CV/Auriel_Fournier_CV.md

 9 2017 **Talk** *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, American Ornithological Society/Society of Canadian Ornithologists Conference
 -->

-8 2017 **Talk** *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, International Association of Great Lake Researchers Conference
+9 **Talk** 2017 *Elusive Migration: The Migration Ecology of Rails* Mississippi Coast Audubon Society 8 **Talk** 2017 *#MORails #MOScience Tweeting Live From The Field* Science Communication Symposium, International Association of Great Lake Researchers Conference
-7 2017 **Seminar** *#MORails : Sharing Rails  with Social Media* Seminar, Bird Studies Canada
+7 **Seminar** 2017 *#MORails : Sharing Rails  with Social Media* Seminar, Bird Studies Canada
-6 2017 **Keynote** *Elusive Migration: The Migration Ecology of Rails* The Biggest Week in American Birding Festival
+6 **Keynote** 2017 *Elusive Migration: The Migration Ecology of Rails* The Biggest Week in American Birding Festival
-5 2017 **Seminar** *Elusive Migration: The Migration Ecology and Habitat Use of Rails* Missouri State University, Department of Biological Sciences
+5 **Seminar** 2017 *Elusive Migration: The Migration Ecology and Habitat Use of Rails* Missouri State University, Department of Biological Sciences
-4 2016  **Keynote** *Elusive Migration: The Migration Ecology of Rails* Ohio Ornithological Society Annual Conference
+4 **Keynote** 2016 *Elusive Migration: The Migration Ecology of Rails* Ohio Ornithological Society Annual Conference
-3 2016  **Talk** *Autumn Migration of Rails in the Central and Mississippi Flyways* Arkansas Audubon Society Annual Conference
+3 **Talk** 2016 *Autumn Migration of Rails in the Central and Mississippi Flyways* Arkansas Audubon Society Annual Conference
-2 2016  **Seminar** *Elusive Migration: The Migration Ecology and Habitat Use of Rails* University of Toledo, Department of Environmental Sciences
+2 **Seminar** 2016 *Elusive Migration: The Migration Ecology and Habitat Use of Rails* University of Toledo, Department of Environmental Sciences
-1 2014  **Seminar** *Elusive Migration: The Migration Ecology and Habitat Use of Rails* Arkansas Tech University, Department of Biological Sciences
+1 **Seminar** 2014 *Elusive Migration: The Migration Ecology and Habitat Use of Rails* Arkansas Tech University, Department of Biological Sciences

 ## Presentations